linux-wireless/docs/source/en/developers/regulatory/wireless-regdb.rst

 :doc:`CRDA <crda>` requires a regulatory database (`gitweb
 <http://git.kernel.org/?p=linux/kernel/git/wens/wireless-regdb.git;a=blob;f=db.txt;hb=HEAD>`__)
-to be build and maintained.
+to be built and maintained.
 Our hope is that this database can be used by other platforms (open or proprietary), not just Linux.
 The database is currently unmaintained, but the latest changes can be found in this git tree: